jcchan23/GraphSol/README.md

 # GraphSol
 A Protein Solubility Predictor developed by Graph Convolutional Network and Predicted Contact Map

+The source code for our paper [Structure-aware protein solubility prediction from sequence through graph convolutional network and predicted contact map](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-021-00488-1)

 Please use [SPOT-Contact](https://sparks-lab.org/downloads/) to generate all the features.
 (This step will take most of the time.)